amplitude/itly-sdk/README.md

 3. Use the Itly SDK
     ```
     import itly from '@itly/sdk-node';
-    import AmplitudePlugin, { AmplitudeOptions } from '@itly/plugin-amplitude-node';
+    import AmplitudePlugin from '@itly/plugin-amplitude-node';
-    import MixpanelPlugin, { MixpanelOptions } from '@itly/plugin-mixpanel-node';
+    import MixpanelPlugin from '@itly/plugin-mixpanel-node';
-    import SegmentPlugin, { SegmentOptions } from '@itly/plugin-segment-node';
+    import SegmentPlugin from '@itly/plugin-segment-node';

     itly.load({
       context: {
         someGlobalValue: 'On all events',
       },
       plugins: [
-        // NOTICE: itlyOptions to be removed from plugin constructors
-        // NOTICE: Instead use the ItlyPlugin.load(options) hook
-        new AmplitudePlugin(itlyOptions, 'AMPLITUDE-KEY', { ...amplitudeOptions }),
-        new MixpanelPlugin(itlyOptions, 'MIXPANEL-KEY', { ...mixpanelOptions }),
-        new SegmentPlugin(itlyOptions, 'SEGMENT-KEY', { ...segmentOptions }),
+        new AmplitudePlugin('AMPLITUDE-KEY'),
+        new MixpanelPlugin('MIXPANEL-KEY'),
+        new SegmentPlugin('SEGMENT-KEY'),
       ],
     });